tingggggg/NTHU_Nachos_Project/NachOS-4.0_MP2_Mulit_Programming/README.md

     * if yes, `kernel->scheduler->Run(nextThread, finishing)` got to next
     * if not, `kernel->interrupt->Idle()`. (no one to run, wait for an interrupt)

+* `Scheduler::Run (Thread *nextThread, bool finishing)`
+  * Dispatch the CPU to nextThread.
+  * "nextThread" is the thread to be put into the CPU.
+  * "finishing" is set if the current thread is to be deleted

 ```cc
 void
 Thread::Sleep (bool finishing)